charosa-umn/Vibr.IO/README.md

 A helper module that model_page uses to help model growth.
 Basically, all of the math is computed in this file.

 ### math_model_cmd.py
-A commandline interface that allows you to plot Vibrio fischeri growth.
+A command line interface that allows you to plot Vibrio fischeri growth.

 ## Contact
 For any direct questions or comments, email charosa@umn.edu.